New Powers For Police - On The Spot Protection Orders

-On 1 July 2010 the Police will have new powers to issue “Police Safety Orders”.
+The Police have the power to issue “Police Safety Orders”.
 A person against whom the Order is issued (“the Respondent”) must immediately surrender to a Constable any weapon in his or her possession or control, together with any firearms licence and must vacate any land or building occupied by a “person at risk”, whether or not he or she has a legal or equitable interest in the land or building.
 The Respondent will have to leave the residence even if they own it, or it is a joint family home or a flat in which they and or the other party resides.

-The duration of the order is within the issuing Constable’s discretion however that period must not exceed 5 days.
+The duration of the Order is within the issuing Constable’s discretion however that period must not exceed 10 days.

 In addition to suspending any firearms licence the Respondent might have, a Police Safety Order also suspends any Parenting Order between the person at risk and the Respondent in respect of any child residing with the person at risk.

-Whilst the scope for a Police Officer to justify an order is very wide, an order can only be made by a “qualified Constable”, that is, a Police Officer holding the rank of Sergeant or above.
-As a consequence junior Constables will be required to request authorisation from a more senior Officer before issuing an Order.
-The new law provides for a period of up to 2 hours in which a Respondent may be detained whilst a junior Officer seeks authorisation from a Sergeant.
-This detention is valid even if the Order is not eventually issued and its breach is an offence punishable by a fine of up to $500.00.
-In terms of the Order itself, if the Respondent refuses or fails to comply with its terms, the Constable may take the person into custody or execute a warrant for the person’s arrest issued by a District Court Judge.
+In the Respondent refuses or fails to comply with the terms of the Order, the Constable may take the person into custody or execute a warrant for the person’s arrest issued by a District Court Judge.
 If an Order is not complied with it is also likely that a Temporary Protection Order will be imposed upon the Respondent provided the person whom the Order is to protect does not object.

-A qualified Constable may issue a Police Safety Order against a person who is or has been in a domestic relationship with another person if the Constable does not arrest that person for an offence and has reasonable grounds to believe that an issue of an Order is necessary to ensure the safety of a person at risk.
-This is a significant development in New Zealand’s domestic violence legislation and provides the Police with the ability to ensure the immediate safety of victims of domestic violence by removing the alleged violent person from the home.
-The Police will be able to issue the orders in situations where there is an insufficient basis to arrest, but where they believe there is a likelihood of domestic violence occurring and that an Order is necessary for the safety of the victim.
+A qualified Constable may issue a Police Safety Order against a person who is or has been in a family relationship with another person if the Constable does not arrest that person for an offence and has reasonable grounds to believe that an issue of an Order is necessary to ensure the safety of a person at risk.
+This legislation provides the Police with the ability to ensure the immediate safety of victims of family violence by removing the alleged offender from the home.
+The Police will be able to issue the Orders in situations where there is an insufficient basis to arrest, but where they believe there is a likelihood of family violence occurring and that an Order is necessary for the safety of the victim.

-If the maximum 5 days is imposed, this could seriously disrupt an orderly shared parenting arrangement and have undesirable consequences for a child who would normally be looked after by the Respondent.
-That being said, the Police have indicated that a Respondent would only be forced to vacate the premises for 5 days in extreme circumstances and most would only be issued with a 48 hour vacation Order to “cool-down”.
+If the maximum 10 days is imposed, this could seriously disrupt a shared parenting arrangement and have undesirable consequences for a child who would normally be looked after by the Respondent.
+That being said, the Police have indicated that a Respondent would only be forced to vacate the premises for 10 days in extreme circumstances and most would only be issued with a 48 hour vacation Order to “cool-down”.

-Despite the criticisms, it is clear that action had to be taken to address New Zealand’s ever present domestic violence problem.
+Despite the criticisms, it is clear that action had to be taken to address New Zealand’s ever present family violence problem.

 If a Police Officer deems it appropriate to issue a Police Safety Order, it is likely that such Order would form the basis of an Application for a Temporary Protection Order in the Family Court.

 If your safety or the safety of a member of your family is under threat, call the Police immediately.
-Regardless of whether an offence has been committed, from 1 July 2010 the Police will have the ability to provide immediate safe guards in situations involving domestic violence.
+Regardless of whether an offence has been committed, the Police have the ability to provide immediate safe guards in situations involving family violence.
 In addition, if you or a member of your family is the victim of physical, sexual or psychological abuse, contact a family lawyer as soon as possible.
 All of the discussions with your lawyer are completely confidential and it is of primary importance that you and your family are safe at all times.